sourcegraph/handbook/content/engineering/code-intelligence/goals.md

 **Milestones:**

-1. 🔄 Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories.
+1. ✅ Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories.
-    - 🔄 Increase observability in the code intel executor to make troubleshooting failed auto-index records possible
+    - ✅ Increase observability in the code intel executor to make troubleshooting failed auto-index records possible
-    - 🔄 Auto-index 5 repositories on Sourcegraph Cloud
+    - ✅ Auto-index 5 repositories on Sourcegraph Cloud

-1. Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories that use cmake as a build system.
+1. 🔄 Sourcegraph Cloud can auto-configure precise code intelligence for C++ repositories that use cmake as a build system.
-    - Auto-detect common cmake project configurations in the auto-indexer
-    - Auto-index 5 repositories on Sourcegraph Cloud that use cmake as a build system
+    - 🔄 Auto-index 5 repositories on Sourcegraph Cloud that use cmake as a build system
+    - Add inference rules for cmake projects and have at least 5 repositories fully auto-indexed on Cloud

-1. Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories that use Bazel as a build system.
+1. Sourcegraph Cloud can auto-configure precise code intelligence for C++ repositories that use Bazel as a build system.
     - Support Bazel projects in lsif-clang
-    - Auto-detect common Bazel project configurations in the auto-indexer
     - Auto-index 5 repositories on Sourcegraph Cloud that use Bazel as a build system
+    - Add inference rules for Bazel projects and have at least 5 repositories fully auto-indexed on Cloud

 1. Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories that exceed 1mil SLOC.
     - Reduce lsif-clang memory usage